Table of Contents

 In the concept of locus of control, you will recognize many similarities with the model of learned helplessness and the styles of attribution.
 Especially in the clinical field, locus of control plays an important role.
 Depending on whether the patient perceives the locus of control as internal or external, the process and genesis of the disease are formed.

-- External locus of control: People with a high external locus of control blame fate, other people and circumstances for the events in their life.
-There is not a lot of importance placed on one’s own influence.
+- External locus of control: People with a high external locus of control blame fate, other people, and circumstances for the events in their life.
+There is not a lot of importance placed on one’s influence.

 Sensitization and Repression

-Do certain personalities have a high risk of coronary heart diseases?
+Do certain personalities have a high risk of coronary heart disease?
 The classification into Type A and B address this question.
-Originally developed in the 60s, the classification into types was very successful at first.
+Originally developed in the 60s, the classification into types was very successful at 1st.
 However, a causal relationship between health critical behavior and an actual coronary disease could not be proven.

 High need for control (little delegation)